Paid Parental Leave

-Can I use leave before a birth or adoption of a child?
+Can I use leave before a birth, adoption, or legal guardianship of a child/children?

-Paid parental leave is only used for the weeks after the event occurs.
+No. Paid Parental Leave is only used for the weeks after the qualifying event occurs.

-If an eligible staff member does not use their entire paid parental leave by the end of the 90-day period, is the remaining time paid out or does it carry-over?
+If an eligible employee does not use their entire Paid Parental Leave by the end of the 90-day period, is the remaining time paid out, or does it carry-over?

-No, at the end of the 90-day period following the event, any remaining leave is not paid out, and it is not added to any future leave.
-In other words, any unused paid parental leave is forfeited.
+At the end of the 90-day period following the qualifying event, any remaining leave is not paid out, and it is not added to any future leave.
+In other words, any unused Paid Parental Leave is forfeited.

-Will I need to pay back parental leave if I leave the University?
+Will I need to pay back Paid Parental Leave if I leave the University?